No. And they shouldn’t be drinking in your basement either.

 I don’t care what they do in Europe.

 Number one because their brain is still developing and drugs of any kind slow down that process.
-I saw first hand how it slowed down Charles’ maturity.
+I saw firsthand how it slowed down Charles’ maturity.
+What’s more, it can trigger psychosis and schizophrenia.
+If you want more information on that, visit this site.

 Secondly, you never know which child might have the illness of addiction and for which kids marijuana is the gateway drug to much worse drugs.
 The earlier they start, the higher the risk that they will die an early death.